microsoft/pai/docs/manual/cluster-admin/how-to-set-up-virtual-clusters.md

 ## What is Hived Scheduler and How to Configure it

 OpenPAI supports two kinds of schedulers: the Kubernetes scheduler, and [hivedscheduler](https://github.com/microsoft/hivedscheduler).
 [Hivedscheduler](https://github.com/microsoft/hivedscheduler) is a Kubernetes Scheduler for Deep Learning.
 It supports virtual cluster division, topology-aware resource guarantee, and optimized gang scheduling, which are not supported in the k8s default scheduler.
-If you didn't specify `enable_hived_scheduler: false` during installation, the hived scheduler is enabled by default.
+If you didn't specify `enable_hived_scheduler: false` during installation, hived scheduler is enabled by default.
 Please notice the only hived scheduler supports virtual cluster setup, k8s default scheduler doesn't support it.

 ## Set Up Virtual Clusters